-* The other (minor) contributions payable are for housing purposes (employees pay an additional 1% housing subsidy share), to a special fund intended to safeguard wages and salaries against such contingencies as insolvency, and employees pay 0.5% of their gross earnings for the Chamber of Labour contribution.
-In addition, for employees there may also be trade union dues and church tax (contribution to a religious community, which is deducted directly from pay).
+* The other (minor) contributions payable are for housing purposes.
+Employees pay an additional 1% housing subsidy share to a special fund intended to safeguard wages and salaries against contingencies, such as insolvency.
+Employees pay 0.5% of their gross earnings toward the Chamber of Labour contribution.
+In addition, employees may also be responsible for trade union dues and church tax.
+These are deducted directly from pay.

 ** The employer contribution of 1.53% is payable on the gross salary to a severance payment fund (Mitarbeitervorsorgekasse).
-This obligatory contribution applies to all private law employment contracts entered into from 1 January 2003, onwards.
+This obligatory contribution applies to all private law employment contracts formed from 1 January 2003 and onwards.

-In most cases remuneration is transferred to a salary account on the last day of the month or on the first day of the following working month.
+- In most cases, compensation is transferred to a salary account on the last day of the month or on the first day of the following working month.

-Salaries have to be paid by law 14 times a year.
-Normally the 13th salary is paid at the end of June (“holiday bonus”) and the 14th at the end of November “Christmas bonus”.
-For the employees the 13th and the 14th salary are taxed at a very low rate (6%).
+- Salaries must be paid by law 14 times a year.
+Normally the 13th salary is paid at the end of June (“holiday bonus”) and the 14th at the end of November (“Christmas bonus”).
+For the employees, the 13th and the 14th salary are taxed at a reduced rate (6%).

-Taxes, social insurance contributions and other deductions (e.g. union contributions) are deducted from gross pay and withheld by the employer, who then transfers them to the relevant institutions (finance office, social insurance institution, etc.).
+- Taxes, social insurance contributions and other deductions (e.g. union contributions) are deducted from the employee’s gross pay and are withheld by the employer.
+The employer then transfers these to the relevant institutions (finance office, social insurance institution, etc.).

-With their pay each month, employees receive a written statement of remuneration (payslip), which contains a precise breakdown of deductions (taxes, social insurance, legally required and voluntary contributions, e.g. trade union dues).
+With their payment each month, employees must receive a written statement of remuneration.
+This payslip contains a precise breakdown of deductions, including taxes, social insurance, legally required and voluntary contributions (such as trade union dues and church taxes).

-If an employee leaves the firm, they also receive a final statement, which, for example, also contains severance entitlements as applicable.
+When an employee leaves the organization, they must also receive a final statement.
+This will contain severance entitlements as applicable.

-the working year commences on the date the employee started to work in the job.
+The working year commences on the date the employee started the job.

-During the first 6 months of employment, holiday accrues in a proportional share of the annual statutory holiday (approximately 2 days per month).
-From the start of the 7th month, employees receive the full leave entitlement.
-From the 2nd year of employment, the full leave entitlement accrues from the beginning of the working year.
+During the first six months of employment, holiday time accrues at a proportional share of the annual statutory holiday.
+This is approximately two days per month.
+From the start of the seventh month, employees receive the full leave entitlement.
+From the second year of employment, the full leave entitlement begins accruing at the start of the working year.

-Employees must come to an agreement with their employer when they may take their leave; the employer must give their consent.
+Employees must come to an agreement with their employer when they may take their leave.
+The employer must offer their consent.

-If the employee falls ill for more than 3 calendar days whilst on annual leave, these days do not count as leave.
-However, the employee must report the illness to the employer immediately after 3 days absence and provide a medical certificate.
+If the employee falls ill for more than three calendar days while on annual leave, these days do not count as leave.
+However, the employee must report the illness to the employer immediately after three days’ absence and provide a medical certificate.

 Carry Over Rules

-Unused leave can be carried over, but the leave is forfeited if not used within 2 years from the year in which the entitlement arose.
-Any annual leave taken is off-set from the employee’s oldest entitlement.
+Unused leave can be carried over but the leave is forfeited if not used within two years from the year in which the entitlement was accrued.
+Any annual leave taken is offset from the employee’s oldest entitlement.

-The principle of continued remuneration ensures that in the event of sickness, industrial accident and occupational illness and during rest cure and convalescence leave, employees’ remuneration will continue to be paid.
-The Sick Pay Act (Entgeltfortzahlungsgesetz) (EFZG), entitles employees to the full wage for up to 6 weeks.
+The principle of continued remuneration ensures that employees’ remuneration will continue to be paid in the event of sickness, industrial accident and occupational illness.
+It also applies during rest cure and convalescent leave.
+The Sick Pay Act (Entgeltfortzahlungsgesetz) (EFZG) entitles employees to the full wage for up to six weeks.
 Entitlement to full remuneration increases to:

-After the period of paid sick leave expires, the employee is entitled to a further four weeks on half-pay.
+After the period of paid sick leave ends, the employee is entitled to take a further four weeks on half-pay.

-When paid sick leave from the employer is exhausted, the Health Insurance System provides partial pay for a maximum of 52 weeks.
-The amount of sick pay depends on the earnings in the last month before the illness and the amount of continued remuneration paid.
-The employee is obliged to inform the employer as soon as they become incapacitated for work.
+When the allotted paid sick leave from the employer is exhausted, the Health Insurance System provides partial pay for a maximum of 52 weeks.
+The amount of sick pay depends on the employee’s earnings in the last month before the illness and the amount of continued remuneration paid.
+The employee is obliged to inform the employer as soon as they become unfit for work.

 Other Rights for Leave of Absence

-Employees are able to take unpaid time off or work part-time to care for their sick relatives without needing the consent of their employer.
-During care leave, employees are entitled to a state-funded care leave allowance.
-The most important details about the care leave, are as follows:
+Employees are entitled to take unpaid time off or work part-time to care for their sick relatives without needing the consent of their employer.
+During care leave, employees are entitled to receive a state-funded care leave allowance.
+The most important details covering the care leave are as follows:

-Care leave can only be taken to care for close relatives, e.g. spouse or children.
+- Care leave can only be taken to take care of close relatives (e.g. spouse or children).

-The rules only apply to businesses with more than 5 employees.
+- The rules only apply to establishments having more than five employees.

-Employees must have been employed for at least 3 months before they become eligible for care leave.
+- Employees must be employed for at least three months before gaining eligibility for care leave.

 An employee must notify their employer when they want to start their care leave, once they know the start date of the intended care leave.
 No formal notification requirements are stipulated by the law.
-An employer can request proof of the necessity of the care leave and evidence of the relationship to the person who the employee wants to take care of.
+An employer can request proof of the need for the care leave and evidence of the relationship to the person who the employee wishes to care for.

-Initially, the employee can request up to 2 weeks of care leave/part-time care leave.
-This can be unilaterally extended to up to 4 weeks.
-With the consent of the employer, care leave and part-time care leave can be extended up to a maximum of 6 months.
+Initially, the employee can request up to two weeks of care leave or part-time care leave.
+This can be unilaterally extended for up to four weeks.
+With the consent of the employer, an employee can extend their care leave or part-time care leave up to a maximum of six months.

-Educational or study leave may be agreed upon with the employer at the employer’s discretion, after 6 months of uninterrupted employment.
-The minimum period is 2 months, the maximum period is 1 year.
-If education or study leave is taken in parts, each part has to last at least 2 months.
-It is possible to take study leave in individual periods spread over up to 4 years.
-Salary will not be paid during this period, but the employee will receive a further training allowance (Weiterbildungsgeld) from the Employment Service (AMS) equivalent to the level of unemployment benefit to which they are entitled.
-The employee must participate in a further training measure of at least 20 hours per week.
+Educational or study leave may be mutually agreed upon at the employer’s discretion, following six months of continuous employment.
+The minimum period is two months while the maximum period is one year.
+If education or study leave is taken in periods, each period must last at least 2 months.
+It is possible to take the study leave in individual periods, spread over the course of four years.
+Salary will not be paid during this period.
+However, the employee is entitled to an additional training allowance (Weiterbildungsgeld) from the Employment Service (AMS) equivalent to the level of unemployment benefit to which they are entitled.
+The employee must participate in a training program at least 20 hours each week.

 Compassionate & Bereavement Leave

-Employees may take compassionate leave in order to care for severely ill children or to be with dying relatives or may reduce or rearrange their working hours in such cases.
+Employees are entitled to take a compassionate leave period in order to care for severely ill children or to be with dying relatives.
+In these cases, the employee may reduce or rearrange their working hours.

 Maternity & Parental Leave

-The protection period (Mutterschutz) for pregnant employees normally begins 8 weeks before birth and ends 8 weeks thereafter (absolute employment prohibition: during this time the employee must not be allowed to work at all).
+- The protection period (Mutterschutz) for pregnant employees typically starts eight weeks prior to the birth and then ends eight weeks thereafter.
+This incurs absolute employment prohibition.
+During this time, the employee must not be allowed to work at all).

-During the protection period the employment relationship continues to exist, and the employee receives a maternity allowance (Wochengeld) of an amount equivalent to the average remuneration during the last 13 weeks before the absolute employment prohibition took effect.
+- Throughout the protection period, the employment relationship continues to exist.
+The employee is entitled to a maternity allowance (Wochengeld) of an amount equivalent to the average remuneration during the last 13 weeks before the absolute employment prohibition went into effect.

-In the case of caesarean or multiple births, the work restrictions after delivery are extended to at least 12 weeks.
+- In cases of caesarean or multiple births, the work restrictions following the delivery are extended to a period of at least 12 weeks.

-If maternity leave was reduced before delivery, the work restriction after work extends according to that reduction after delivery (16 weeks at the longest).
+- If an employee’s maternity leave was reduced prior to the delivery, the work restriction after extends according to that reduction.
+The maximum is 16 weeks.

-Austrian law allows parents to take at least 3 months of unpaid parental leave between the birth of a child and the child’s second birthday.
-Parents may take up to 1 month at the same time, and either parent may take the remaining leave.
-Parents who earn less than a certain yearly salary may receive a childcare allowance (Kinderbetreuungsgeld) paid by the government.
+Austrian law allows parents to take at least three months of unpaid parental leave between the birth of a child and the child’s second birthday.
+Parents may take up to one month at the same time.
+Either parent may take the remaining leave.
+Parents earning less than a certain yearly salary may be entitled to a designated childcare allowance (Kinderbetreuungsgeld) paid by the government.

-As per the Paternity Leave Act, fathers will be granted 1 month leave for the birth of their child.
-This right is called the “Daddy Month” (Papa Monat).
+- As per the Paternity Leave Act, fathers will be granted one month of leave for the birth of their child.
+This entitlement is called the “Daddy Month” (Papa Monat).

-An employee shall, at his request, be granted 1 month of leave in the period between the birth of his child to the end of the mother’s prohibition on employment after the birth, if he lives in the same household as the child.
+- At his request, the employee may be granted one month of leave in the period between the birth of his child to the end of the mother’s prohibition on employment following the birth.
+This applies only if he resides in the same household as the child.

-The leave starts at the earliest on the day after the child’s birth.
+- The earliest the paternity leave can start is the day after the child’s birth.

-An employee who takes the paternity leave can move directly to parental leave if the mother is not able to take care of the child.
+- An employee who takes a paternity leave can transition directly to a parental leave if the mother is unable to care for the child.

-The right to general paternity leave also applies to adopted and foster children under two years of age.
+- General paternity leave is also afforded to fathers of adopted and foster children under two years of age.

-Mothers may reduce their working hours from full-time to part-time until their child’s seventh birthday or until the child starts school, whichever is later, as long as they have been continuously employed by a business with more than 20 employees for at least 3 years.
+Mothers may reduce their working hours from full-time to part-time until their child’s 7th birthday or until the child starts school, whichever is later.
+This is allowed as long as they have been continuously employed by a business with more than 20 employees for at least three years.

 Austria has 13 statutory public holidays, for which employees are entitled to paid leave.
-Public holiday rest shall mean a rest period of 24 consecutive hours beginning at 0.00 a.m. of the public holiday at the earliest and at 6.00 a.m. of the public holiday at the latest.
+Public holiday rest means a rest period of 24 consecutive hours.
+This period starts at midnight of the public holiday at the earliest and finishes at 6.00 a.m. of the public holiday at the latest.